lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline2.md

 ##### Data Exploration - Univariate Analysis
 Univariate analysis is to look at the statistics of each single data column, such as checking feature distribution and target distribution.
 This type of analysis provides an overall view of the data.
 For example:

-We can check the distribution of the forecasting target.
-From the sales plot we can see, there's some perfume sales appear to be 0, there is also a larger percentage of sales ranging between [100, 10000], and the distribution has a long tail of high value perfume sales.
-Starting from here, we can explore further to understand the reasons behind, which may help feature engineering.
+We can examine the distribution of the forecast target.
+From the sales plot, we observe that some perfume sales are zero.
+Additionally, a large portion of sales falls within the range of [100, 10,000], with the distribution exhibiting a long tail of high-value sales.
+This provides a starting point for further exploration to uncover potential underlying factors, which could help feature engineering.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/uni_ana_target.png" width="500" height="226" />